andrewplummer/Sugar/CAUTION.md

 - Level: Very Minor
   - `String#pad/padLeft/padRight` will now raise an error on padding to a negative number.
 Conversely, they will no longer raise an error on undefined/null/NaN.

+### Note about versions < 1.3.9

+Version 1.4.0 improves future-compatibility by ensuring that browser updates do not cause breakages going forward.
+Upgrading is highly recommended, however as there are also many API changes, [this patch](https://raw.github.com/andrewplummer/Sugar/master/lib/extras/patches/sugar-es6-patch.min.js) was created for older versions.
+Just drop it in after the main script.

 v1.3.9+